Artifact Signing and Provenance

 npm audit signatures

-SLSA
+Provenance and SLSA

 LevelRequirement

-SLSA 1Provenance documented
+SLSA 1Provenance is documented

 SLSA 3Hardened platform, non-falsifiable provenance

-Signing is useless without enforcement.
+Signing is pointless without verification

 # Kyverno - reject unsigned images